News & Resources

 Aug 10, 2022

-FOIA: The Defense Department’s “Project Rabbit” to Verify the Employment of Afghan SIV Applicants
+FOIA: The Defense Department’s “Project Rabbit” verifying the employment of Afghan SIV applicants

 IRAP filed a lawsuit against the Defense Department to challenge the agency’s failure to release documents about “Project Rabbit,” a little-publicized program to review the employment qualifications of Afghan SIV applicants.